 Who benefits from the Plan in both the short-term and long-term?

-In developing partnerships, Pierce County ACH is building a solid foundation for funding and increasing support in the region.
+In developing partnerships, we are building a solid foundation for funding and increasing support in the region.
 Because funding is reliant on showing results, the more Pierce County ACH can prove advancement — with data and measured delivery improvements — the more funds Pierce County can expect.
-That key funding factor focused Pierce County ACH’s strategy on funding partners that can maximize efforts and most quickly move the needle.
+That key funding factor focused our strategy on funding partners that can maximize efforts and most quickly move the needle.

 The number of people in our area who can benefit from this work is significant.
 This investment impacts providers who serve over 187,000 Medicaid recipients in Pierce County.
 Systems such as MultiCare and CHI Franciscan cover 88 percent of all emergency department visits in the county.
-By investing in organizations like these that have the greatest immediate impact on population health, Pierce County ACH can more quickly reach its goals.
+By investing in organizations like these that have the greatest immediate impact on population health, we can reach our goals more quickly.